How Would California Become the Country’s First Sanctuary State?

 In 2013, California passed the Trust Act, which prevents jails from keeping someone in custody for immigration authorities after they are eligible for release.
 Many cities and counties in the state already have “sanctuary” policies.

-But after the 2016 presidential election, California’s Senate leader, Kevin de León (D-Los Angeles), introduced a bill (SB 54) that would essentially make the entire state a “sanctuary state.”
+But after the 2016 presidential election, California’s Senate leader, Kevin de León (D-Los Angeles), introduced the bill that would essentially make the entire state a “sanctuary state.”
 SB 54 would ban all communications with Immigration and Customs Enforcement (ICE) – even for immigrants charged with serious or violent felonies.
 SB 54 would also block law enforcement from using state resources to inquire about a person’s immigration status or telling federal agents about a person’s release date, with some exception.
 You can read the full text of SB 54 here.

 De León initially introduced the bill as an urgency measure, which requires approval by two-thirds of the Legislature to pass.
 But De León has since stripped the bill of its urgency status, which lowers the bar for passage to a simple majority vote, but would also delay its implementation until Jan.
 1, 2018.